 4. Plan ahead—but also go with the flow.

 Strike a good balance.
-You can look forward to future activities and have plans in place, but also let yourself flexible without packing the weekend too tightly.
+You can look forward to future activities and have plans in place, but also let yourself be flexible without packing the weekend too tightly.

 5. Get out of your comfort zone.